JCT: A few years ago, I sent a mailer to socreds

 >incorrect and unjustifiable.

-JCT: Yes, I regard interest-free banking as an essential
+JCT: Yes, I regard interest-free banking as

 component of one kind of Social Credit.
 This is the one greatest tenet